 children.
-Although both spouses can agree to change or revoke the joint will while they are both living, the surviving testator in a joint will is generally prevented from changing the joint will or making a new will after the first testator dies, depending on provisions of the document and state law.
-As for how estate administration will be handled, a joint will may be admitted to probate when the first spouse dies and again upon the death of the surviving spouse.Joint wills are not recognized in some states.
-To find state laws on the requirements to make a valid will, go to state laws.
-Consult an attorney about whether a joint will is valid in your state.
+Although both spouses can agree to change or revoke the joint will while they are both living, in some jurisdictions the surviving testator may be prevented from changing the joint will or making a new will after the first testator dies, depending on provisions of the document and state law.
+As for how estate administration will be handled, a joint will may be admitted to probate when the first spouse dies and again upon the death of the surviving spouse, depending on the circumstances and applicable probate laws.

-Disadvantages of Making a Joint Will
+Disadvantages of Joint and Mutual Wills

-INFORMATION ON THIS SITE, INCLUDING ARTICLES, ESTATE PLANNING FORMS, AND THE ESTATE PLANNING BLOG, IS NOT LEGAL ADVICE.
+INFORMATION ON THIS SITE, INCLUDING ARTICLES, ESTATE PLANNING FORMS, AND THE ESTATE PLANNING BLOG, DOES NOT CONSTITUTE LEGAL, FINANCIAL OR TAX ADVICE.
 Pennyborn.com is not a law firm and is not a substitute for a lawyer.
 Your use of this site does not create an attorney-client relationship.
 Information on this site is for educational purposes only and may not be accurate, complete or up to date.